Push-up: In the animal kingdom

 There are zoology observations that certain animals emulate a push up action.
 Most notably various taxa of the fence lizard exhibit this display, primarily involving the male engaging in postures to attract females.
-The western fence lizard is a particular species that also engage in this behavior.
+The western fence lizard is a particular species that engage in this behavior.
 (It may be noted that in Mexican Spanish, push-ups are called "Lagartijas", which means "lizards".)